finxol/blog/content/posts/blog-rewrite.md

 Next one I tried was VitePress.
 I'd barely heard of that one before, only in passing, but it's built on Vue, which I really like and know decently well.

-It's supposed to be rather built for documentation websites, but I came accross a few tutorials on how to make a blog out of it, so I tried that one out.
+It's supposed to be built rather for documentation websites, but I came accross a few tutorials on how to make a blog out of it, so I tried that one out.

-Turns out I couldn't break free from the default "docs" style template—even though I quite liked it visually, so that's a no go.
+Turns out I couldn't break free from the default "docs" style template — even though I quite liked it visually, so that's a no go.

 #### Nuxt (again)